 Many manufacturers claim that their preset temperature settings are correct.
-Truthfully, there is no heater that has a capability to adjust its own temperature.
+Truthfully, there is no heater that has the capability to adjust its own temperature.

-Otherwise, there are aquarium heaters that require configuration of the temperature.
+Otherwise, there are aquarium heaters that require the configuration of the temperature.
 This may be more inexpensive, but you will not encounter skepticism.
 However, you must remember to avoid adjusting the thermostat setting until you have set it up in the aquarium.
-Setting may follow if the tool is ready for proper adjustment and monitoring.
+The setting may follow if the tool is ready for proper adjustment and monitoring.

 5. Allow the heater to work within 24 hours.